vionwinnie/old_website/starstockpicker.md

 ## Data Preprocessing

 1. Before standardizing the data, I first load it into my iPython interpreter through the following function *DataProcessing()*.
-The function will return two data items: 1) a dictionary of stock-level data with classifier label ( 1,0 based on forward 1-month excess return).
+The function will return two data items:

+1) a dictionary of stock-level data with classifier label ( 1,0 based on forward 1-month excess return)
 2) a dictionary of constituents at each time period

 ```python
 import pandas as pd